argonautproject/us-core-patient-data-feed/spec.md

 </table>

 > **Note**: The `update` trigger might not fire for every FHIR-visible change.
 See descriptions in section 4.1.

-> **Note**: Servers MAY support additional resources beyond those listed in this table.
-Guidance for supporting additional resources is provided in the [Additional Resources](additionalresources.md) page.

 ## 4. Triggering Events and Notifications